Where to stay in Ubud, Bali when you’ve only got a few days

 The Maya Ubud

-This is my Top Pick – Where to stay in Ubud #1
+This is my Top pick for Ubud Where to Stay

 Maya Ubud Resort & Spa is luxurious and gorgeous.
-We stayed here a few years ago and I would return in a hearbeat (funds permitting!)
+We’ve stayed here and I would return in a heartbeat.

 The resort is hugged by verdant jungle and situated between a steep river valley and swaying fields of rice.
 Garden Villas and Pool Villas are designed to co-exist with nature, set in their own walled, tropical gardens.